PxTools/PxApiSpecs/specs.md

 Proposal:
 The querystring parameter recursive=true will return all sub nodes for the specified node.
 Possible to define number of recursive levels.

+Make the "type": "table" item for a table ( "TableLocator-class" ) the same for this endpoint and for the /tables endpoint
+         add a link to the cube in a gui

 Question:
 Will http://my-site.com/api/v2/tables/TAB0001/data return default values or is it necessary to also specify variables and values to this URL to get data?